dataaxiom/ghcr-cleanup-action/README.md

 facilitate support for multi-architecture images.
 This is required to determine the relationships between all of the multi-architecture image contents.
 It downloads the manifest descriptors of all images and maps their content to the underlying packages.
-Which for multi-architecture images appear as untagged in GitHub (as seen in the web interface).
+Which for multi-architecture images the underlying packages appear as untagged in GitHub (as seen in the web interface).
 To safely delete untagged images the action determines first if the untagged package is actually in use by another image/package and skips these.
 Likewise to delete an image it needs to delete all of the underlying packages.

 ### Do a dry-run first

 It's recommended to test the cleanup action first by setting the `dry-run: true` option on the action and then reviewing the workflow log.
 This mode will simulate the cleanup action but will not delete any images/packages.
-This is especially important when using a wildcard syntax or the older-than option to select images.
+This is especially important when using a wildcard/regular expression syntaxes or the `older-than` option to select images.

 ## Action Options